Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 Barn About To Be Dismantled

-This barn is very typical of the type of structure that was built in Mid-Western Ontario, Canada.
+This barn is very typical of the type of hand hewn timber frame structure that was built in Mid-Western Ontario, Canada.
 It is approximately 40 X 60 feet and was built in the mid to late 1800's.
 Every barn was built using materials found locally, usually on the very farm where the barn was situated.

 This stone foundation has been repaired on the barn hill side, but the south side shows the split granite.
 It was very labour intensive to split the stone and we salvage the exceptional pieces.

-The weather board is either Hemlock or Pine.
-The many years exposed to the weather has given the barn board a silver-grey colour.
-The grey board on the south gable of this barn has been replaced with Pine.
-The grey board on the side wall is the original Hemlock board fastened on with square nails.
+The grey barn boards is either Hemlock or Pine.
+The many years exposed to the weather has given the barn siding a silver-grey colour.
+The grey barn boards on the south gable of this barn has been replaced with Pine.
+The grey barn boards on the side wall is the original Hemlock board fastened on with square nails.

-The upper structure is hand-hewn timber.
+The upper structure is reclaimed hand-hewn timbers.
 It can be either hardwood or softwood and often times a combination of the two.
-The hand-hewn timbers range in size from 6 X 6 inch to 12 X 12 inch and sometimes larger.
-The hand-hewn timber length ranges from 8 to 40 feet and occasionally a timber will measure 50' or more.
+The antique timbers range in size from 6 X 6 inch to 12 X 12 inch and sometimes larger.
+The reclaimed hand-hewn timbers range in length from 8 to 40 feet and occasionally a timber will measure 50' or more.

 The board in the floor system and the granary walls and ceiling are salvaged as well.
 This board is generally Hemlock or Pine.
 This board is also destined to make antique wide plank flooring.